Akane Yamaguchi: 2022: Second World Championship title and All England champion

-In 2022, Yamaguchi successfully defended her world champion title at the World Championships in Tokyo and won her first All England Open title.
+Yamaguchi's 2022 season was highlighted by defending her world title and winning her first All England Open title.
+At major individual championships, she successfully defended her crown at the World Championships in Tokyo, defeating Chen Yufei.
 Her victory at the World Championships made her the first Japanese women's singles player to win consecutive world titles.
-On the BWF World Tour, she also won the Japan Open and concluded the season by winning the BWF World Tour Finals.
-Furthermore, Yamaguchi was the runner-up at the Asian Championships and was part of the Japanese team that won a bronze medal at the Uber Cup.
-In recognition of her performances, she was named the BWF Female Player of the Year.
+Earlier in the season, she won a silver medal at the Asian Championships in Manila after losing to China's Wang Zhiyi.
+On the World Tour Yamaguchi won three titles.
+In March, she captured her maiden All England Open title by defeating An Se-young.
+In September, she won the Japan Open, once again defeating An in the final.
+She concluded the season by winning the year-end World Tour Finals in Bangkok, defeating Tai Tzu-ying.
+In team competition, she represented Japan at the Uber Cup in Bangkok, contributing to the squad's bronze medal finish.
+In recognition of her achievements, Yamaguchi was named the BWF Female Player of the Year.

 2023: Five World Tour titles and season-ending injury

 In 2023, Yamaguchi won five World Tour titles: the Malaysia Open, German Open, Malaysia Masters, Canada Open, and Hong Kong Open.
 She also finished as runner-up at the China Open, Singapore Open, and India Open.
-At major individual championships, she secured bronze medals at both the World Championships and the Asian Championships.
-She also contributed to Japan's bronze medal finishes at the Sudirman Cup and the Asian Games.
+Notably, five of her eight World Tour finals that season were played against An Se-young; Yamaguchi defeated An to win the Malaysia and German Opens, but lost to her in the finals of the India, Singapore, and China Opens.
+At major individual championships, Yamaguchi secured bronze medals at both the World Championships in Copenhagen and the Asian Championships in Dubai.
+In team events, she contributed to Japan's bronze medal finishes at the Sudirman Cup and the Asian Games.
 However, her season was curtailed by a right peroneal tendon injury sustained during the Asian Games in September, forcing her to retire from the match.
 This injury subsequently led to her withdrawal from the rest of her scheduled tournaments, including the season-ending World Tour Finals in Hangzhou.